Charles Dudley Rhodes

 Charles Dudley Rhodes (February 10, 1865 – January 24, 1948) was a United States Army major general.
 He was a prominent commander of cavalry units from the Indian Wars through World War I, and was a lecturer and author.

 Early life

 The son of Major Dudley Woodbridge Rhodes and Marcia Parrish, Charles D. Rhodes was nicknamed "Teddy".
 He was born in Delaware, Ohio, on February 10, 1865, and graduated from Columbian University (now George Washington University) in 1885.
-In 1889 he graduated from the United States Military Academy, receiving a commission as a second lieutenant of cavalry.
+In 1889 he graduated, 26th in a class of 49, from the United States Military Academy, receiving a commission as a second lieutenant of cavalry.
 Among his fellow graduates included several men who would become general officers, such as William S. Graves, Clement Flagler, Eben Eveleth Winslow, Frank Daniel Webster, Walter Augustus Bethel, Winthrop S. Wood, Chester Harding, William L. Kenly, Joseph D. Leitch, Edward McGlachlin Jr., George LeRoy Irwin, William Wright Harts, William G. Haan, Charles Crawford and William Lassiter.
 Charles Young was another distinguished graduate, becoming the first African American to attain the rank of colonel.